bemky/activeblob/README.md

-# ActiveBlob
+# LaserBlob

-ActiveBlob is a content-addressable blob storage system for Rails applications.
+LaserBlob is a content-addressable blob storage system for Rails applications.
 It provides SHA1-based deduplication, polymorphic attachments, and support for multiple storage backends (filesystem and S3).

 ## Features